agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 me a tracking number.

 Delivery was free (due to a coupon code) but seems to run about $120 without it.
-I received 6 boxes from FedEx, split into two shipments, one week after placing my order.
+I received 6 boxes from FedEx in two shipments a week after ordering.
 The box containing the desktop was very large and relatively heavy; I was able to lug it up my stairs by myself but it would have been much easier to have a second person.
 The desk frame box was also really heavy because it contains the two motors that move the desk up and down.

 ## Assembly